Images shown are of mature plants

 - Full Sun

 - Growth Rate:

 - Botanical Name:

-Classic Shade Tree Grows up to 8 feet per year
+Classic Shade Grows Up to 8 Feet Per Year

 It's one of the fastest-growing and most attractive shade trees you can find.
 Superior Hybrid Poplar Trees quickly become established and can add thousands to a home's value.
 Plus, Hybrid Poplars have a pleasing oval shape that complements any property.

-You can plant these Poplars wherever you need fast shade or privacy.
-They've been known to grow up to 8 ft. in a single year.
-At 40-50 feet, you can strategically plant them to block the direct sunlight... dramatically lowering your air conditioning costs.
-In the winter, they drop their dense green foliage, letting through sunlight when it's needed most.
+Simply plant these Poplars wherever you need fast shade or privacy.
+They've been known to grow up to 8 feet in a single year.
+So, you can strategically plant them to block the direct sunlight, dramatically lowering your air conditioning costs.
+In the winter, they drop their dense green foliage, letting sunlight through when it's needed most.